javaLux/hashguard/README.md

 * ### Local-Command
   * Allows to hash local files, directories or any byte-buffer (furthermore you can also compare with a specific hash sum)
   * **Options**
+    * _include-names_
+        * Enables the inclusion of file and directory names for the calculation of the hash sum.
+This option only has an effect in conjunction with the ``--path`` option
     * _path_
       * Calculate a hash sum from a file/dir
     * _buffer_